CodeSeoul/KivyIntro/README.md

 # KivyIntro
-This is a brief introductory program to Kivy, as Python UI library that deploys to Windows, OS X, Linux, iOS, and Android
+This is a brief introductory program to Kivy, as Python UI library that deploys to Windows, OS X, Linux, iOS, and Android.

+This tiny program creates a text input and sets a label's value to the text when a button is pressed.

 ## Setup
 1. Install Python 3: https://www.python.org/downloads/